MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-2019.md

 The remainder of the New Protection Group wizard is unchanged from earlier version.
 Continue through the wizard to complete creation of your new protection group.

 ## Migrate legacy storage to Modern Backup Storage
 After upgrading to DPM 2019 and the operating system to Windows Server 2016/2019, you can update your existing protection groups to the new DPM 2016 features.
 By default, protection groups are not changed, and continue to function as they were configured in earlier version of your DPM.
-You can optionally update protection groups to use Modern Backup Storage is optional.
+You can optionally update protection groups to use Modern Backup Storage, is optional.
 To update the protection group, stop protection of all data sources with **Retain Data** option, and add the data sources to a new protection group.
 DPM begins protecting these data sources the new way.

 Use the following steps: